openenclave/openenclave/docs/ApiGuidelines.md

 Public API requirements:

 * All public APIs must have at least one test case.
-* All public APIs must be in a header file that is published to a location under the build directory.
+* All public APIs must be in a header file that is published to a location under the SDK output directory.
 * All public APIs must be fully documented using doxygen markup in the public header files
 * All public APIs must be used in some sample code or snippet.
 Ideally, the sample should be one that is compiled as part of the build, and uses no experimental APIs.
 For rarely